01 of 07

 Remove The Mixet Handle And Temperature Knob

 - Now, remove the temperature knob by partially unscrewing the screw in the top of the knob.
-Then just shake it a bit back and forth and side to side and it should just pop out of its position.
+You may need to shake it back and forth and side to side to loosen it for removal.

-There should be a screw holding the escutcheon plate on, unscrew this and pull the plate off.
-You may have to cut the trim caulking off of the plate to remove it.
+- Loosen the set screw holding the escutcheon plate, then pull the plate off.
+You may have to cut the caulking off of the plate to remove it.

 04 of 07

-Remove The Mixet Cartridge
+Remove the Mixet Cartridge

 05 of 07

-Install The New Mixet Cartridge
+Install the New Cartridge

 06 of 07

-Install The Temperature Knob And Handle
+Install the Temperature Knob and Handle

-- Install the temperature knob by making sure the little nipple is in the groove of the cartridge before you tighten the screw.
+- Install the temperature knob, making sure the little nipple is in the groove of the cartridge before you tighten the screw.

 07 of 07